-A., who now manages a large mental health services agency, also described by what I have described as an integral component of the "way" developed by John not to put any artificial boundaries around clients.
+A., who now manages a large mental health services agency, also described Diabasis as having a direct and major impact on his work.
+He felt particularly influenced by what I have described as an integral component of the "way" developed by John Perry: faith in the nature of the psyche.
+He said that he learned at Diabasis, not to put any artificial boundaries around clients.
 The whole concept of not using medications, but honoring the process, has affected me in every way imaginable.
 To assume that it wasn't just an illness that was out of control, but that, in fact, it was an attempt for expression on the part of the individual.
 In the best sense of the word, I think it was a very humane approach.
 It assumes that the person who is there with a problem is also trying to solve that problem, maybe not correctly, maybe with great difficulty, maybe inarticulately, maybe in a way that is actually harmful to themselves as well.
 But, at least that there is an attempt for restoration and healing at the same time....So that concept, that people are always attempting, on some level, to correct the things that are wrong, I think is a very important concept for therapists to have.